We have three main divisions: Engineering, Maintenance, and Transit.

 Building and Grounds does the landscaping of city parks, street trees and medians, sound/retaining walls, and city buildings and facilities, keeping our parks green and gorgeous.
 During the drought, they came up with solutions to keep our grass healthy while using less water.

 Lastly, the Garage unit manages fuel and maintenance for City vehicles and heavy equipment.
 They handle many day-to-day tasks that keep our city prepared for anything.

 Every public street within the city is swept twice a month.
 The Streets Division of the Public Works Department maintains 243 curb miles of city roadways.
 In some areas of the city, parking is restricted on designated street sweeping days.

-During the fall and winter leaf drop, our crews perform extra sweeps to help to keep gutters and drains flowing smoothly.
+During the Fall and Winter leaf drop, we use additional crews and a leaf vacuum to remove large piles of leaves from the road prior to the scheduled sweeping day.
 Street sweepers are primarily designed to remove hazardous hard metals and pollutants from the streets; they are not designed to clean up leaves (which can be composted).
 Street sweepers also have to avoid piles of leaves in the roadway because of potential hazards like tree branches or other debris that may be hiding in the pile, which can damage street sweepers.
 We ask residents not to rake leaves into piles in the street—piles can clog gutters and drains, and damage our street sweepers.
 Please put leaves into your green bin to compost them.

 - View the street sweeping calendar for 2018

 - View the list of Union City streets

 Here are a few tips to help keep our streets clean and clear: